VernellMiller/My-Top-Five/README.md

 - selection of your favorite Pokemon in the order of your choosing.
 - rearrange the order after selections have been made.
 - ability to search the entire database without the user having to input a Pokemon name.
-- background color changes depending on type of pokemon.
+- background color changes depending on type of Pokemon. using a switch statement